 A data breach can be something which leads to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored, or otherwise processed.

-If any staff members notice that this has happened they are required to immediately notify their manager and the Data Protection Officer (Tim Cameron-Kitchen).
+If any staff members notice that this has happened they are required to immediately notify their manager.
 Following notification of a breach, we will:

 - Assess the impact of the breach

 - Notify the relevant parties immediately